reshmabidikar/slate/source/includes/_payment.md

 **Response**

 If successful, returns a status code of 201 and an empty body.
+A payment transaction of type CAPTURE is created.

 ### Capture an existing authorization [using external key]

 Requests a payment amount based on a prior authorization.
-The payment is identified by its external key.
+The payment is identified by its external key given in the request body.

 **HTTP Request**